BookGen/BookGen/README.md

 Arguments : `dist`, `zip`

 Using the `dist` or `zip` arguments will generate *every* zip.
-However, zip files will also be created when you use another generic argument ( like `html` ) *without* setting the `NOARCHIVE` option.
+However, zip files will also be created when you use another generic argument ( like `html` ) unless the `NOARCHIVE` option is set.
 Zip files are generated in the `ZIP/` directory, matching the directory structure of the files they contain.

 #### Other arguments

 There are a few special arguments which donʼt just generate a single type of file :

-+ `all` or `everything` : This is the same as specifying `html tex pdf png`.
++ `all` or `everything` : This is the same as specifying `md xhtml tex pdf png`.

 + `clean` : Removes the build directory and temporary build files.